 Try to create a balanced mix of flavors and textures, with a mix of soft and crunchy items.
 Mixing flavors like sweet with salty and spicy with creamy is what you want.

-I usually do ⅔ of the items on skewers and the rest directly in the cups
+I usually do ⅔ of the items on skewers and the rest directly in the bottom of cups.

 Arrange the ingredients in the cup in an attractive way.
 Start by placing the nuts and dried fruits in the bottom of the cup.
 Add 2 to 3 skewers per cup,